malerba118/react-handoff/README.md

 }>
 ```

-Lastly, all we have to do is consume our hook.
+Lastly, we have to consume our `useControls` hook.

 ```tsx
 interface ControlledImageProps extends ImageProps {